ckormanyos/soft_double/README.md

 that exercise various test cases.

 CI runs on push and pull request using GitHub Actions.
-Various compilers, operating systems, and C++ standards ranging from C++14, 17, 20 are included in CI.
+Various compilers, operating systems, and various
+C++ standards are included in CI.